 2. Click the downward pointers of each item to enable settings.

-3. Open “Profile,” hover your mouse to any item and click the pencil icon to edit information.
+3. Open “Profile,” hover your mouse over any item and click the pencil icon to edit information.

 Import Data from an External Platform